To ensure accountability and transparency, CARE Australia carefully manages all the projects we undertake.

 Receiving feedback from and responding to complaints from stakeholders is an important part of improving CARE Australia’s accountability.
 CARE Australia believes that any stakeholder has the right to raise a complaint, have that complaint addressed and receive a response for mistakes, wrongful actions or breaches of the codes to which CARE subscribes.
 CARE Australia’s Complaints Policy applies to CARE Australia’s operations globally.

-A complaint can be made by any supporter, partner organisation, community or individual with whom we work, or any member of the public whether an individual, civil society organisation, government, company or other entity.
+A complaint can be made by any supporter, a partner organisation, community or individual with whom we work, or any member of the public whether an individual, civil society organisation, government, company or other entity.

 Ensuring that our stakeholders can hold us to account will improve the quality of our work.
 CARE Australia strives to be excellent in all that it does but recognises that this may not always be the case.
 When we make a mistake we want and need to be informed.
 We will use the information to endeavour to put things right and to help us to become more effective.